6 Social Media Posts Ideas for Authors!

 5. Promotional Posts About Your Book

 Once you’ve hit that ‘publish button’ on your book and it’s live and ready to purchase, you can also start adding in some promotional posts about the book.
-Don’t overdo it when it comes to selling.
+Please don’t overdo it when it comes to selling.
 If all you do is post links to your book, people will quickly get sick of them.

 Try to keep your content split up between marketing and valuable content.
 For example, for every 1 marketing post, add 4 personal value or content posts that aren’t selling your book.